Province of Mérida: this is where the Andes have their last death throes on the northern tip of South America.

 It is there that we go down on foot, after refusing to take the route by mule or jeep, in order to save money and our back and to be able to appreciate and photograph the scenery.

 We are accompanied by a French family of “sailors” on land.
-A couple with two children who, tired of the monotonous and rainy life of Nantes, exchanged security and casa, by a sailboat at anchor in Papeete, Tahiti.
+A couple with two children who, tired of the monotonous and rainy life of Nantes, exchanged security and property, by a sailboat at anchor in Papeete, Tahiti.
 And that, from there, it started to set sail for the world whenever the money earned as dentists allowed it.

 The journey of a few hours, largely downhill, proves undemanding and visually pleasing.
 It is adorned by the high-altitude vegetation that the locals call Páramos.